 Neon rainbow tunnel.

-The second floor, which was much smaller than the first, had several arcade games like Guitar Hero that visitors could play for free, an X-ray machine that you can pass your bags through to see how it works, fun house mirrors and technological exhibits.
+The second floor, which is much smaller than the first, has several arcade games like Guitar Hero that visitors can play for free, an X-ray machine that you can pass your bags through to see how it works, fun house mirrors and technological exhibits.

 Tickets can be purchased here.

 **There are all day passes and three-hour slots.
 I recommend getting the cheaper 3-hour slot because the museum isn’t that big and everything can be covered within that time limit.

 *imho the prices are pretty steep (adults – PHP625 for a three-hour ticket) but I guess that’s how they can maintain the place.

 Business hours: 9AM – 6PM Tues-Suns, closed Mon

 5 thoughts on “Travelogue Manila: Science And Discovery @ Mind Museum, Bonifacio Global City”